-The majority of the white womyn's movement have taken on the cry for equal pay for work of equal value, more government daycare centres, tougher anti-porn and antirape laws, more government funding for women's groups, and affirmative action programs in business.
-These demands are called reforms, because in themselves, they do not presuppose that the entire patriarchy must be destroyed for the intent of these reforms to be realized.
+The majority of the white wamvn's movement have taken on the cry for equal pay for work of equal value. more government davcare centres. tougher anti-porn and antirape laws. more government funding for women's groups, and affirmative action programs These in business. demands are called reforms, because themselves. in they do not that the entire presuppose patriarchy must be destroyed for the intent of these reforms to be realized.
 They are made known to the male rulers through government sanctioned legal channels i.e. petitions. lobbying mp's, mla's, and supporting government parties.

-Some womyn believe reforms can liberate them, without the destruction of capitalism.
-For them there is a great hope of reforming the patriarchy, particularly in North America, if the womyn are white and willing to take on the male persona.
-Some radical feminists see reforms as short term gains that will become the groundwork for a revolutionary movement to destroy the patriarchy.
+Same wanyn believe reforms liberate them, without can the destruction of capitalism.
+For them there is a great hope of reforming the patriarchy, particularly in North if America, the womyn are white and willing to take on the male persona.
+Same radical feminists see reforms as short term gains that will became the groundwork for revolutionary movement to а destrov the patriarchy.
 Too often their work towards immediate reform obscures their revolutionary aims and determines the methods that they employ.
-For example, to change the laws to curb pornography, their methods usually involve dialogue with government representatives, letter campaigns and petitions.
-If everything an individual womyn does in a day is geared towards reforming the law, then her secret revolutionary aspirations will remain just that.
+For example, to change the laws to curb pornography, their methods usually involve dialogue with government representatives. letter campaigns and petitions.
+If everything an individual womyn does in a day is geared towards reforming the law. then her secret revolutionary aspirations will remain just that.